mkiziltay/OkHttp-Simple-Works/README.md

 # Check out Branches

-* master : without fragments but listview shown on MainActivity.
+* master : Project created without fragments but listview shown on MainActivity.
-* ver 2  : fragments added and listview added on fragment layout.
+* ver 2  : Fragments added and listview added on fragment layout.
 Listview created for two different arraylist in two different fragment.
 * ver 3  : okHttp library updated to 4.10 and edited some lines and methods.